mediadrop/mediadrop/doc/dev/library/index.rst

 Miscellaneous Libraries
 =======================

 ..
-Note to doc writers: Remember that some of the modules in mediacore.lib
+Note to doc writers: Remember that some of the modules in mediadrop.lib
 .. import methods and classes from other modules, so you don't need to
 .. explicitly include many of those other modules in the docs.
-.. (e.g. look at the imports in mediacore.lib.helpers and mediacore.lib.decorators)
+.. (e.g. look at the imports in mediadrop.lib.helpers and mediadrop.lib.decorators)

 Base Controller Classes
 -----------------------

-.. automodule:: mediacore.lib.base
+.. automodule:: mediadrop.lib.base
    :members:
    :show-inheritance: